mozilla-l10n/documentation/tools/pontoon/adding_new_project.md

 Like for a project, it’s possible to set a deadline for a Resource.

 Go to the [resource section](https://pontoon.mozilla.org/a/base/resource/) of the admin panel, then type the name of your project (e.g. `engagement`) and hit `Enter`.
 All the resources for your project should appear.
-Click on the one you want to rename, set the deadline in the `Deadline` field, then click `SAVE`.
+Click on the one you want to edit, set the deadline in the `Deadline` field, then click `SAVE`.

 ## Create the project in Pontoon PROD instance